 The Open Web Application Security Project (OWASP) is an international non-profit organisation dedicated to creating awareness about web application security.
 The OWASP Top 10 consists of the top critical security risks to web applications.

 Laravel is a favourite development framework at ID Studio.
 We’ve used it for years for anything from small business websites to larger fintech and e-commerce platforms.
-Best of all, Laravel takes care of many of these security features out the box.
+Best of all, Laravel takes care of many of these security features out of the box.

 At ID Studio, many of our more sensitive projects have been subject to intense penetration testing, in-depth code review and GDPR compliance.
 We have experience in this domain and can apply that knowledge and expertise to your project.